thecsea/twofactor-phpmyadmin/README.md

 The most powerful and the simplest library to add two factor authentication by google authenticator in phmyadmin

-This project install automatically a phpmyadmin with twofactor
+This project install automatically a phpmyadmin with twofactor via composer (download composer here https://getcomposer.org/):

+`php composer.phar  require thecsea/twofactor-phpmyadmin `

-Two factor is based on [twofactor-dir library](https://github.com/thecsea/twofactor-dir) take a look to it to see how to use twofactor
+*twofactor-phpmyadmin* is based on [twofactor-dir library](https://github.com/thecsea/twofactor-dir), take a look to it to see how to use twofactor

+Obviously when you perform an composer update the twofactor is reinstalled, so you could lose your secret.

+Update: `php composer.phar update`